TALES FROM THE COOP foody.org/coop.html

 Finally we got to vote, our arms waving yea or nay.
-The proposal to create the committee passed 55-26, with light applause.
-I twisted around to see how possible naysayers felt, but I was too relieved that a resolution had been reached, and did not pay attention.
-It was late, and the damned church had neglected to stock its rest rooms with toilet paper.
+The proposal to create the committee passed 55 to 26, with light applause.
+I would have twisted around to see how possible naysayers felt, but I was too relieved that a resolution had been reached.
+It was late, and the church had neglected to stock its restrooms with toilet paper.
 I, and presumably many others, were eager to go home.

 The touchy-feely criticisms and self-criticisms were made.
 One member said that members' professional qualifications should not be challenged on the floor.
-"Unless she misrepresents herself!" howled the EPA critic from the rear.
+"Unless she misrepresents herself!" howled the critic of the EPA expert, from the rear.
 A few people hoped for car rides.
 No one announced an International Limbless Children's Art Day or like holiday.

-Joe Holtz, the most senior of the coordinators, called to order the board of directors, on which he too serves.
-He read the usual legalistic preamble in his reedy, nattering voice, asked the four other directors to identify themselves, and asked if they preferred voting on the two GM resolutions together, or separately.
-Separately, said another director: a recent preference of opposition directors, but meaningless, everything was always approved.
-Holtz asked how many yeas for the first agenda item, the election of new Agenda Committee members.
+Joe, the most senior of the coordinators, called to order the board of directors, on which he too serves.
+He nattered the usual legalistic preamble, asked the four other directors to identify themselves, and asked if they preferred voting on the two GM resolutions together, or separately.
+Separately, said another director: a recent preference of opposition directors, but meaningless; everything was always approved.
+Joe asked how many yeas for the first agenda item, the election of new Agenda Committee members.
 Five.
 Motion carried.
 Holtz asked asked how many yeas for the second agenda item, approving the committee to study buying the building next door.

 Two arms raised.

 Three.
-The rebel directors Paul Sheridan, Stewart Martin, and Chandra Hauptmann.
+The rebel directors Paul, Stewart, and Chandra.